d12frosted/elpa-mirror/gnu/denote-readme.txt

   filesystem path represented as a string.

-  If `FILE' has a Denote-compliant identifier, retain it while updating the TITLE and `KEYWORDS' fields of the file name.
+  If `FILE' has a Denote-compliant identifier, retain it while updating the `TITLE', `KEYWORDS', and `SIGNATURE' components of the file name.

   Else create an identifier based on the following conditions: